 - Smallest Market Teams in the NHL

 Do you like rooting for the teams and players counted out by the masses?
-Then you’ll love our Underdog Newsletter where we highlight the best sports stories you’ve never heard 👇
+Then you’ll love my weekly Underdog Newsletter where I highlight the best sports stories you’ve never heard 👇